haseeb-cb/fundamentals-of-gis/Practicals/0_Crashcourse_practical.md

 ### Getting started with QGIS

-**First make sure you have downloaded the data zip containing the crash course data.** If you have not, download it using the link in Moodle and unzip the data. **Hint**: Save each project and its accompanying data in their own folder to kepe things organized!
+**First make sure you have downloaded the data zip containing the crash course data.** If you have not, download it using the link in Moodle and unzip the data. **Hint**: Save each project and its accompanying data in their own folder to keep things organized!

 **Launch QGIS** and the QGIS graphical user interface (GUI) opens (Figure 1).